-Final exam assessment - 80 marks
+Final examination assessment - 80 marks

-The exam component will be assessed at the end of the qualification and will be 1 hour, 30 minutes in length.
+The examination component will be assessed at the end of the qualification and will be 1 hour, 30 minutes in length.
 There are two sections to the exam.
 Section A focuses on the exploration of 'Blood Brothers' by Willy Russell.
 Section B gives opportunity to develop evaluative skills.
 Students are required to visit the theatre and create an evaluation of something they have seen.

 By studying GCSE drama, you will not necessarily be an actor, but you will use the skills you learn, throughout your life.
-Confidence in your ability as a team leader and communicator is a key skill in any career.
+Confidence in your ability as a team leader and communicator are key skills in any career.